platonvin/lum/README.md

   2. **G-buffer downscaling**
        - When upscaling is used, downscales images for raytracer, accumulator, and denoiser
   3. **Block allocation**
-       - Scene is tiled, and air blocks are all "0", so to translate mesh in scene temporary blocks are allocated and "pointers" to them are written to scene
+       - Scene is tiled, and air blocks are all "0", so to translate mesh in scene temporary blocks are allocated and "pointers" to them are written to the scene
   4. **Mesh translation**
        - Translates all meshes to "world space" from their "model space"
   5. **Raytracer pass**